 I have copyedited and proofread trade fiction and nonfiction since 1995.
-I freelance for Macmillan, Simon & Schuster, Penguin Random House, and several other smaller presses, as well as independent authors.
-In 2016, I added developmental editing and manuscript evaluation to my offerings.
+I freelance for Macmillan, Simon and Schuster, Penguin Random House, and several other smaller presses, as well as independent authors.
 My editing and proofreading services are appropriate for any novelist who's ready for an expert eye.

 With a team of other inbound marketing professionals, I set strategy, wrote and edited content, and analyzed metrics for Clariant Creative's clients.
 I also served as the agency's SEO Specialist.
 Clariant Creative uses the HubSpot marketing platform.